Custom Implementation Approach

 Implement meta transactions your own way

 There can be many ways to enable gasless transactions in your dApp.
-For example, DAI token has enabled gasless transactions by introducing a permit function that allows a user to give allowance to other users by just providing EIP-712 style signature from their account and anyone can submit that permit transaction and pay the gas fees.
+For example, DAI token has enabled gasless transactions by introducing a that allows a user to give allowance to other users by just providing EIP-712 style signature from their account and anyone can submit that permit transaction and pay the gas fees.
 The permit function implementation is DAI's way of enabling gasless transactions.

-We have written some standard contracts (Audited) that can be used to enable gasless transaction functionality in your smart contract itself.
+We have written some standard contracts () that can be used to enable gasless transaction functionality in your smart contract itself.
 So you are able to interact with your smart contracts directly in a gasless way with no other smart contracts involved.

 Note: You still need a relayer infrastructure like Biconomy to relay those gasless transactions.